BunsDev/iMO/README.md

 given week while the supply of 271M is locked for 54 weeks 'til
 `call` makes it possible for that amount to be redeemed out...

 `Plunge`s pay more if they want to make money more often,
 borrowing at 85% LTV with shorts *and* liquidation protection.
 Expensive is only relative to what one earns at the end of it:
 the benchmark for best-case scenario is Jim Simons' 66%.

-I'm just a line cook...as in credit line, cook as in books.
-Any ETH deposited is insured..."I pay the incidentals,"
-so when withdrawing, the current price is compared
-to what it was at time of deposit (over the course of
-multiple deposits, overall "entry price" is averaged).

 ### It's the  de*ferral* reserve (not...federal)...
 "You never count your money...while you're sittin'...